zopefoundation/z3c.pt/README.txt

   - Templates are bytecode-compiled
   - Only Python-expressions are supported
   - Depends only on lxml

-The METAL macro language is not supported; i18n is on the to-do.
+The METAL macro language is not supported.

 Template and expression language
 --------------------------------